-‘The Bold And The Beautiful Spoilers” For Week Of May 8-12: Liam And Thomas Save Spectra
+‘The Bold And The Beautiful Spoilers’ For Week Of May 8-12: Liam And Thomas Save Spectra

 The Spectras have to vacate the building.
 The Bold and the Beautiful spoilers reveal that this impacts Sally as she shuts down her dream of becoming one of the greatest fashion houses.
 According to Soaps She Knows, Sally feels despondent and defeated and wants to leave LA and start somewhere else afresh.

 Sally knows that she was very close to spending 15 years in jail because of the criminal charges Steffy lay against her.
 Sally knows that she has caused nothing but trouble for Thomas and she feels that he deserves someone better than her.
 Sally wants to start a new future somewhere else where she can leave the past behind.
-The news that Sally is leaving breaks Thomas’s heart.
+The news that Sally is leaving breaks Thomas’ heart.

 The Bold and the Beautiful spoilers for Week May 8-12: Liam Suspicious of Bill